b-ggs/circleci-slack-user-specific-build-alerts/README.md

 - For more details, check out the [CircleCI docs](https://circleci.com/docs/1.0/configuration/#notify)

+## Usage

+Usage is pretty straighforward.

+Provided that you've correctly configure everything above, upon the completion of a build on CircleCI, the app sends a Slack message to the associated user notifying them of the completed build.

+**Quick tips:**

+- Problems with the app will be logged in `app.log` on the project directory.

+- You can check if the app is up by sending a `GET` request to `/`.
+It should return `PONG`.

 ## Testing

 Tested using [rspec](http://rspec.info/).
 To run the tests, just run `bundle exec rspec`.